 Dual training to support excellence

-We offer our apprentices a dual training programme.
-This type of training, which is very common in Switzerland, gives young people the opportunity to combine theory classes at a state vocational college with practical learning in a company.
-Depending on the chosen profession, training can take two, three, or sometimes even four years.
+We offer our apprentices a ‘dual’ training programme.
+This type of training, which is very common in Switzerland, offers young people the opportunity to combine theoretical lessons at a state vocational school with practical training within a company.
+Depending on the chosen career path, the course can last two, three or even four years.

 Doubling the number of apprentices and becoming a benchmark for young people

-For over forty years, we have trained hundreds of young people in the canton of Geneva and in Bienne and have continually improved our range of apprenticeships.
+For over 40 years, we have trained hundreds of young people in the canton of Geneva, as well as in Bienne and Fribourg, and have continually refined our apprenticeship programme.